spacetelescope/JWSTUserTraining2016/README.md

 top following the instructions here: http://astroconda.readthedocs.io/en/latest/.

-Once you have Astroconda installed, or if you have Anaconda already installed, you can create a special environment for this workshop which contains all the software you will need using this environment file:
+If you have Anaconda already installed, and have not used the shell installer above, you can create a special environment for this workshop which contains all the software you will need using the environment file below.
+If you've already used the installer above you should already have all the software you need on your machine:

 ```shell
 % conda env create -n jwst-workshop --file environment.yml